aviyall/replay-attack/README.md

 ## **Components Needed**
 1. **Arduino Board**: Uno, Nano, or other compatible models.
-2. **433MHz/315MHz RF Modules**: FS1000A is recommended for its flexibility with both frequencies.
+2. **433MHz/315MHz RF Modules**: FS1000A is recommended
 3. **Jumper Wires**: To connect components.
 4. **Push Button (2-pin)**: Used to trigger transmission.
 5. **Antenna for RF Module (Optional)**: Improves signal range and reliability.

 ### **RF Module FS1000A**
-This module can operate on both 433MHz and 315MHz frequencies.
+This module have two versions one working at 315mhz and the other at 433mhz the frequency used by devices varies in places but 433mhz is the most common one keep this in mind while buying this.

 ![433MHz Radio Module](https://github.com/user-attachments/assets/ff3e5f46-3600-4a97-903f-3a51a0c7b552)

----

 ## **Wiring Diagram**
 The following connections are required for the setup: